-Attendance at the group seminar and in the excursion is mandatory.
-Students who are unable to attend the excursion or a mandatory seminar must complete a makeup-assignment within the prescribed time.
+Attendance at the seminar and excursion is mandatory.
+Students who are unable to attend a mandatory seminar or excursion must complete a makeup assignment within the prescribed time.

 If a student who has twice received a failing grade for the same examination component wishes to change examiner ahead of the next examination session, such a request should be made to the department in writing and should be approved by the department unless there are special reasons to the contrary (Chapter 6 Section 22 of the Higher Education Ordinance).